BasWar2024/BasWarServer/README.md

 robot/start.sh is the script to start the robot.
 robot/stop.sh is the script for closing the robot.

-server folder is the main logic of the Galaxyblitz server.
+server folder is the main logic of the BasWar server.
 server/start.sh starts the game server script.
 server/stop.sh closes the game server script.
 server/src/app/login is the login verification module, responsible for account registration, login verification, and creation of player data.